Trojans keep fighting in loss to Andalusia - The Troy Messenger

 Trojans keep fighting in loss to Andalusia

+ANDALUSIA – There is an iconic scene in the movie “Cool Hand Luke” where Paul Newman is in a bare-knuckle boxing match with his rival, and although Newman loses the fist fight, he never quit, getting up off the dirt again and again, earning him the respect of the other prisoners due to his tenacity and unwillingness to surrender.

+In many ways, so did Charles Henderson High, on the road at Andalusia Friday night.

-ANDALUSIA – Charles Henderson High came out strong against Andalusia High and never quit fighting, but it was the Bulldogs that pulled away for a 58-28 win over the Trojans Friday evening in Andalusia’s Municipal Stadium.
+CHHS came out strong against Andalusia and never quit fighting, but it was the Bulldogs that pulled away for a 58-28 win over the Trojans Friday evening in Andalusia’s Municipal Stadium, in a game that was much closer than what the final score may indicate.

 While the final score may read as one-sided, the Trojans may have played their best four quarters of the season as they showed improvement in all phases of the game, especially in their intensity, attitude and effort.